near/docs/docs/2.develop/contracts/actions.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Smart contracts can perform a variety of `Actions` on the network such as transferring NEARs, or calling method in other contracts.
+Smart contracts can perform a variety of `Actions` on the network such as transferring NEAR, or calling methods in other contracts.

-An important property of `Actions` is that they can be batched together when they act over the same contract.
-**Batched actions** have the advantage that they act as a unit: they are executed in the same [receipt](../../1.concepts/1.basics/transactions/overview.md#receipt-receipt), and if
-**any of them fail**, then they **all get reverted**.
+An important property of `Actions` is that they can be batched together when they act on the same contract. **Batched actions** have the advantage that they act as a unit: they are executed in the same [receipt](../../1.concepts/1.basics/transactions/overview.md#receipt-receipt), and if **any of them fail**, then they **all get reverted**.

 :::info
 Once more, `Actions` can be batched only when they act on the same contract.
 This means that you can batch